Dxyk/Angular-Udemy/Section 24 Working with NgRx/README.md

 ## NgRx

+### Note

+As of now (2021-03-07), to make everything compile, there are a few project setup items needed

+- In `tsconfig`
+  - The TS target version should be `"target": "es2015"`
+    - Note this will be incompatible with IE 11
+  - All `'strict'` settings should be false
+- In `package.json`
+  - The version for ngrx should be `"@ngrx/store": "^10.1.2"`

 ### Lesson 344 - Module Introduction

 **NgRx** is a state management package maintained and developed by parts of the Angular team.